Wapta Traverse-Ski Tour & Mountaineering Course

 WHAT HAPPENS IF I NEED TO CANCEL MY TRIP?

-If you should decide to cancel your trip, BCAG must be notified in writing.
-Your trip will be cancelled from the date we receive written notice.
+If you decide to cancel your trip, BCAG must be notified in writing.
+Your trip will be canceled from the date we receive written notice.
 You will be assessed a cancellation fee according to the following schedule:

 30 days or less – 100% of trip cost

 WHAT HAPPENS IF I WANT TO CHANGE THE DATES OF MY TRIP?

 Schedule changes are subject to a $100 fee per person up to 2 weeks out and $150 less than 14 days from the start of the trip and may not be possible.
 If conditions or circumstances preclude running a scheduled program we reserve the right to make the decision as to whether the program will be canceled, rescheduled, or an alternative provided.

 WHAT HAPPENS IF BC ADVENTURE GUIDES HAS TO CANCEL MY TRIP?